humzak711/humzak711.github.io/index.md

 ## About Me

-I am a **Systems Programmer** and **Reverse Engineer**, with a keen interest in Linux security.
+I am a **Systems Programmer** and **Reverse Engineer**, with an interest in Linux security.
 I specialize in analysing Linux-based malware, reverse engineering, and exploring various low-level programming techniques.
 My goal is to continually learn and explore new ways to better understand and secure systems.

-## Technologies I Use

-- **Programming Languages** - C, Go and Python
-- **Assembly Languages** - x86 (Intel) (NASM, GAS)
-- **Scripting Languages** - tcsh/csh, and bash

 ## Check Out My Work